San Pasqual Valley AVA: History

-The history of viticulture in San Pasqual Valley dates back to the 18th century, when Spanish missionaries introduced grape cultivation to the region as part of California's mission system.
+Viticulture history in San Pasqual Valley dates back to the 18th century, when Spanish missionaries introduced grape cultivation to the region as part of California's mission system.
+A 1887 published book, "Picturesque San Diego", specifically mentioned San Pasqual Valley and the several extensive vineyards present-at that time.
 By the early 20th century, vineyards flourished in San Diego County, but Prohibition (1920–1933) nearly wiped out the industry.